phatblat/reflog/www/_drafts/testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 Many of the view controllers between the device-specific storyboards were shared and thus the outlets and actions all had to be the same.
 Each outlet property was bound to two different storyboards and required launching the app in different simulators to manually validate they were hooked up correctly.
 It was a constant challenge to keep them in sync whenever renaming a property or method.
 Most of the time I would forget to update at least one outlet and I’d have another lovely crasher from the device I forgot to test on.

 I came up with a scheme to use unit tests to assert that these outlets and actions were bound correctly so that I could validate them almost instantly.
-I ended up with a handful of ugly functions that I never shared.
+I ended up with a handful of ugly C functions that I never shared.

 ## Swift Curried Functions